kedro-org/kedro/docs/source/02_getting_started/01_prerequisites.md

 mkdir kedro-environment && cd kedro-environment
 ```

-This will create a `kedro-environment` directory for your `virtualenv` in your current working directory.

-Create a new virtual environment in this directory by running:
+This will create a `kedro-environment` directory in your current working directory.
+Then you should create a new virtual environment in this directory by running:

 ```bash
 python -m venv env/kedro-environment  # macOS / Linux